Muhammad-Azmeer-Ahmad/DjangoNetScanner/README.md

 # Nmap Django Web Scanner

-A **web-based Nmap vulnerability scanner built with Django**, enabling users to scan and analyze open ports and services on any target system.
-It offers a simple yet powerful interface to perform network scans through the browser.
+🚀A **🌐web-based Nmap vulnerability scanner built with Django**, enabling users to scan and analyze open ports  🔓 and services on any target system.
+It offers a simple yet powerful 🖥️interface to perform network scans through the browser.🚀

 ---
 # 📌 Note